OneSignal/OneSignal-WordPress-Plugin/readme.txt

 1. Notifications on Chrome, Safari, and Firefox.
 2. Our detailed setup instructions to get you started.
-3. Another shot of our detailed setup instructions with images.
-4. Our configuration settings allowing you to customize the way users are prompted to subscribe and the notifications they receive.
+3. Our configuration main configuration setup page.
-5. Our OneSignal dashboard users page, where you can see your subscribed users.
+4. Our OneSignal dashboard users page, where you can see your subscribed users.
-6. Our OneSignal dashboard sent notifications page, where you can see the status of your sent notifications.
+5. Our OneSignal dashboard sent notifications page, where you can see the status of your sent notifications.
-7. Our OneSignal dashboard notification creation page, with an emoji selector and multi-language support.
+6. Our OneSignal dashboard notification creation page, with show some of the browser settings available.
-8. Our OneSignal dashboard sent notifications detail page, showing a notification being sent with live click tracking.
-9. Our OneSignal dashboard A/B testing page.
+7. Our OneSignal Wordpress welcome notification options.
+8. Our OneSignal Wordpress setting for prompting options.

 == Changelog ==